SpenserKao/Search-Flickr-with-AngularJS/README.md

 ## AngularJS
 Angular JS ver 1.2.0 has be utilised in this application, noteworthily following directives have been employed:
+   - ng-app - designates the root element of the application
+   - ng-controller - attaches a controller class to the view
+   - ng-model - binds view into model required by an input that specifies keywords (tags) for search
    - ng-show - enables conditional display of selected image's details
+   - ng-switch - conditionally swaps DOM structure on your template based on a scope expression
+   - ng-click - specifies custom behavior when an element is clicked
    - ng-keyup - facilitates real-time search
    - ng-repeat - implements images thumbnail
-   - ng-model - binds view into model required by an input that specifies keywords (tags) for search

 ## HTML5
 Following semantic HTML5 elements have been in use: